ordvild/ordvild/writing-portfolio.md

 ## Editor and reviewer work

-I was editor for version 11, 12 and 13 of the research document [I modern, valan och den heliga hästens spår](https://sofiainstitutet.se/wp-content/uploads/2025/09/I-modern-valan-och-den-heliga-ha_stens-spa_r-Agneta-Nyholm-Sofiainstitutet-20250905-komp.pdf), where my role was primarily to format an unstructured draft of 1000 pages into a publishable version by applying styles, do the layout, and help the author tie up loose ends.
+I was editor for version 11–14 of the research document [I modern, valan och den heliga hästens spår](https://sofiainstitutet.se/forskningen/), where my role was primarily to format an unstructured draft of 1000 pages into a publishable version by applying styles, do the layout, and help the author tie up loose ends.
 This was pro-bono work for [Sofiainstitutet](https://sofiainstitutet.se/).
 I did the work in Apple Pages.

 I was also reviewer and proofreader for the book [Naturens rättigheter](https://naturensrattigheter.se/2020/03/24/boken-naturens-rattigheter-att-skapa-fred-med-jorden/) in 2020.